rlivings39/learning-ai/coursera-ai-courses/ai-for-everyone.md

 Data science can help optimize a sales funnel.
 ML can help with automated lead sorting.
 Data science can optimize a manufacturing line.
 ML can help final inspection for defect detection.
 A/B testing on a website is more data science.
 Giving customized product recommendations using ML works well.

+## Choosing AI projects

+Look for things at the intersection of what AI can do and what would be valuable for your team.

+Framework

+* Think about automating tasks rather than automating jobs
+* What are the main drivers of business value?
+* What are the main pain points in your business?

+**Note** You can make progress without big data.
+Having more data is rarely bad.
+You can often make progress with a small data set.

+Project due diligence is a matter of doing technical diligence and business diligence.

+Technical diligence:

+* Can AI system meet necessary performance?
+Can you achieve the needed accuracy?
+* How much data is needed and can you get it
+* Engineering timeline

+Business diligence:

+* Lower costs by automating tasks or improving efficiency
+* Increase revenue (e.g. by driving more purchases)
+* Launch new product or business
+* Model out potential monetary savings or gains

+Ethical diligence:

+* Make sure what you're doing is making humanity and society better off

+Decide build vs. buy

+* ML projects can be in-house or outsourced
+* DS projects are more commonly in-house as they often require intimate business knowledge
+* Some things will be industry standard, don't build those
+* "Don't sprint in front of a train"

+Diligence can take weeks, especially for large important projects

+## Working with an AI team

+First specify a goal like "Detect defective mugs with 95% accuracy".
+Provide AI team a dataset on which to measure performance.
+E.g. a set of images of mugs labeled ok or defect.
+Test sets don't have to be massive, maybe 1000 images or so.

+Training sets typically need to be much bigger than test sets.
+In some cases, 2 test sets are needed.
+E.g. validation/dev datasets.

+Don't expect 100% accuracy from AI system.
+You can run into ML limitations, insufficient data, mislabeled data, and ambiguous labels (e.g. minor debatable defects).

 ## Glossary

 * **ANI** Artificial narrow intelligense like smart speaker, self-driving car, web search